The Frank Doezema Family History

 via the basement.
 Most of the Doezema sisters and their families went to “Pete”

 for excellent dental care.
+Daughters

 Pearl and Annette taught school for a few years before marriage at Roseland